3slicesofpi/concept-1b/C01-Humanitarian Mission.md

 “The virus is spreading rapidly throughout the continent.
 Despite large-scale efforts by the nascent African Union to slow its spread, this deadly disease has not slowed down.”

-“Thank goodness we all we eat are vat-grown food!” exclaimed someone, prompting a humoured response from the canteen.
+“Thank goodness we all we eat are vat-grown food!” exclaimed someone, breaking the silence and prompting a humoured response from the canteen.
 But Emmet was unconvinced, worriedly looking out towards the sea of tents that made up the refugee camp, then to the shifting sands beyond.

 ## ACT 2